-The Compensation Committee is responsible for considering, establishing and reviewing executive compensation programs, and whether the programs appropriately mitigate risk and discourage any excessive risk taking on the part of the NEOs.
+The Compensation Committee is responsible for considering, establishing and reviewing executive compensation programs and devotes such time and resources as it believes to be necessary in the circumstances.
+The Committee considers whether the programs appropriately mitigate risk and discourage any excessive risk taking on the part of the NEOs.
 The Corporation anticipates that the compensation programs will be appropriately balanced between short-term results and long-term value creation and will not motivate unnecessary or excessive risk taking.

 Base salaries are fixed in amount and do not encourage risk taking.
-While annual incentive awards will focus on the achievement of short-term or annual goals and short-term goals may encourage the taking of short-term risks at the expense of long-term results, the Corporation's annual incentive award program will is offset by the long-term incentive award program whose value could be diminished by risk short-term actions, thereby mitigating the risk.
+While annual incentive awards will focus on the achievement of short-term or annual goals and short-term goals may encourage the taking of short-term risks at the expense of long-term results, the Corporation's annual incentive award program is offset by the long-term incentive award program whose value could be diminished by risk short-term actions, thereby mitigating the risk.

-Stock option and RSU awards are important to further align employees' interests with those of the Shareholders.
+Option and RSU awards are important to further align employees' interests with those of the Shareholders.
 The ultimate value of the awards is tied to the price of the Common Shares and since awards are expected to be staggered and subject to long-term vesting schedules, they will help ensure that NEOs have significant potential compensation value tied in long-term stock price performance.